uptycslabs/IOCs/README.md

 The Uptycs threat intelligence and research team proactively monitors the latest threats, APT's, TTP’s (Tactics, Techniques and Procedures) used by threat actors and provides a robust platform for detection and response for its users.

-For more details, please visit - https://www.uptycs.com/blog
+For more details on our research, please visit - https://www.uptycs.com/blog